 - New families should submit their applications to Apple Financial Services no later than 2 weeks after receiving an acceptance letter.

 - Bursaries are awarded on a sliding scale dependent on financial need and cover from 10% up to 50% (including all discounts) of the regular tuition rate.

 - Bursaries are not retroactive when awarded after the school year has started.

-- After reviewing Apple’s recommendations, Innova Academy’s Bursary Committee will grant financial assistance at their discretion.
+- After reviewing Apple’s recommendations, Innova Academy’s Bursary Committee will grant (or not grant) financial assistance at their full discretion.